- In an approved designated parking area

 Is a helmet required to ride an e-scooter?

 Yes, it is a provincial requirement that e-scooter riders wear a helmet.
+When using a shared e-scooter you are welcome to use your own or the one that is provided with the e-scooter.

 What is the cost of the shared e-scooter program to the City?